johnosbb/Artificial-intelligence/IOT/preventative_maintenance/markdown/embeddedAI_Part2.md

 ### Data Representation

 NumPy arrays are homogeneous arrays of fixed size that support multi-dimensional indexing and slicing.
 While lacking built-in support for row and column labels, NumPy arrays excel in numerical operations and memory efficiency.
 While arrays can have multiple dimensions, they lack built-in support for row and column labels.
-The concept of shape is again very important when dealing with issues associated with formating data for models.
+The concept of shape is again very important when dealing with issues associated with formatting data for models.
 Below are a number of data shapes for Numpy Arrays.

 ![image](./images/numpy_datastructure_3_1.png)